 What parts do I need to stance my car?

 What do you need to achieve heroic lows and stance your car?
-Well, once you’ve decided whether to run with coils or air ride/hydros and have sourced the requisite parts, you’ll need a bunch of other stuff to go with it.
+Well, once you’ve decided whether to run with coils, air ride or hydraulics and have sourced the requisite parts, you’ll need a bunch of other stuff to go with it.
 Adjustable top mounts and camber arms will help you achieve sweet angles, and you’ll need to give serious consideration to the widths and offsets of your wheels.
 Think about using spacers to get them sitting precisely where you want them.
 It’s not just the widths of the wheels either – carefully measuring tire widths and seeing how other people have achieved the look with a similar setup will help you to figure out exactly the amount of sidewall stretch you can get away with.

 Haters often whine about stretch but it isn’t the devil – plenty of pro drift cars run oodles of stretch without the tires popping off the rims.
 But be aware that you’ve reduced your contact patch, particularly if you’re running a lot of camber, and you’ll be killing tires quicker and will have less grip.
-You might also garner unwanted attention from the fuzz!
+You might also garner unwanted attention from the police!
 So, find your own compromise between sensibleness and extremity.
 It’s a totally personal thing.

 Car stance tips